+Teams Project Delivery, Maintenance Delivery and Third Party Project.
 Temporary Slow Order (TSO) A temporary speed restriction on a track that is set below the track's normal speed limit.
 Third-Party Projects Work Events facilitated by any person other than Metrolinx that requires access to a Rail Corridor.
 Third-Party Territory Rail Corridor owned by Canadian National Railway, Canadian Pacific Railway or any other person other than Metrolinx.
 Track Closure Track(s) are not open to any Train Movement and the track(s) are under a form of Positive Protection.
 Track Availability The time from which Positive Protection on a track can be requested to the time the Positive Protection must be cancelled, within which a Work Event can occur.
 Train Movements The operation of trains by Metrolinx or other Rail Operators, including but not limited to: the passage of freight, equipment, and passenger trains both in revenue and non-revenue service.
-Track Protection Forecast Has meaning given in Section 4.1.1 (a) (3).
+Track Protection Forecast Has meaning given in Section 4.1(a)(i)(B).
 Track Protection The type of protection that will be implemented with each Rail Corridor Access, which includes Positive Protection.
 Track Units A vehicle or machine capable of on-track operation and utilized for track inspection, track work and other railway activities when on the track.
 Union Station Rail Corridor (USRC) The rail corridor located approximately between Strachan Avenue and the Don River.
-White Period Access Rail Corridor Access that does not impact customers or require modified train schedules, reduced Train Movements, and/or cancelled Train Movements as outlined on the Rules of the Route.
+White Period Access Rail Corridor Access that does not impact customers or require modified train schedules, reduced Train Movements, and/or cancelled Train Movements as outlined n the Rules of the Route.
 Work Any activities that take place for the purpose of design, construction, maintenance, installation, testing and commissioning of the scope of a Project.
 Work Events Any Rail Corridor Access that requires a time and space to perform any Works within a Rail Corridor.
 Work Plan A method statement on how Work is to be carried out.
 Worksite One of multiple Work areas within a Project Zone under the control of a Contractor for that Project Zone.
-A Worksite can be further defined by the presence of the Contractor's personnel carrying out Work.
+A